JimBlizzard/DemoGitHubActions/README.md

         I had to run dos2unix on the entrypoint script.
 Wish the error message was more descriptive.

 Looks like crlf on DOS / Linux wasn't appropriate.
 Giving it a try now.

+## Yes, that was the fix for the entrypoint.sh file.
+Had to run dos2unix